 The RANDBETWEEN function is a simple function you can use to generate random numbers.
 For example, I can enter RANDBETWEEN with a bottom value of 1 and a top value of 100.
-When I press enter, I get a random value between those values.
+When I press Enter, I get a random value between those two values.

-So, I can just drag the fill handle to get get 10 random numbers between 1 and 100.
+So, I can just drag the fill handle down to get 10 random numbers between 1 and 100.

-To get more natural prices, I can just change the formula to subtract 5 cents.
+To get more natural prices I can modify the formula to subtract 5 cents.

-You can also use RANDBETWEEN to get generate random dates.
+You can also use RANDBETWEEN to generate random dates.

-For exammple, I can use the DATE function inside RANDBETWEEN to generate random dates between January 1st and June 30.
+For example, I can use the DATE function inside RANDBETWEEN to generate random dates between January 1st and June 30.

 I could also put these dates on the worksheet and then point to those cells inside RANDBETWEEN.
-I need to make these making the reference absolute with F4 to prevent changes.
+I need to make these references absolute with F4 to prevent changes.

 This makes it easier to change the dates being used by RANDBETWEEN.

-I can even combine this approach with the the WORKDAY function to generate random working days.
+I can even combine this approach with the WORKDAY function to generate random working days.

 Finally, you might wonder how you can generate random text values?